 Governmental fund financial statements are presented on a modified accrual basis of accounting with a current financial resource measurement focus.
 The measurement focus concentrates on the fund's resources available for spending currently or in the near future.
 Only transactions and events affecting the fund's current financial resources during the period are reported.
 Similar to the connection between an economic resource measurement focus and full accrual basis of accounting, a current financial resource measurement focus is inseparable from a modified accrual basis of accounting.
 Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual (i.e., when they become measurable and available).
-Measurable means the amount of the transaction can be determined and revenues are considered available when they are collected within the current period.
+Measurable means the amount of the transaction can be determined and revenues are considered available when they are collected within the current period or expected to be collected soon enough thereafter to be used to pay liabilities of the current period.
 For this purpose, the City considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
 Revenues considered susceptible to accrual are property taxes, state, county and local shared revenues, franchise taxes, intergovernmental revenues, and investment income.